 And while female-founded startups are less common than small businesses or traditional companies, they are still on the rise in recent years.
 Here are more stats about startups backed by brilliant women:

-Only 2.5% of startups have only female founders.
+21. Only 2.5% of startups have solely female founders.

 Funding Statistics for Women-Led Companies